ConnectBox/connectbox-pi/README.md

 ## System

 * Alter the ipv4 config on the WLAN side by overriding the ipv4 variables in `ansible/roles/network-interfaces/defaults`
+* Firewall rules only allow traffic from the LAN side.
+SSH access is denied from the WLAN
+* Firewall rules only allow http, dhcp and dns from the WLAN

 ## WLAN Access Point